CTVnorthsuburbs/CTVapp/README.md

 #### Folder Image
 Lists All files

 Can put files into groups/folders to organize the code.
-(This does not change how they are organized in the actual folde, just how they appear in the xcode enviroment).
+(This does not change how they are organized in the actual folder, just how they appear in the xcode enviroment).

 #### Triangle With "!"
 Image
 Shows Runtime and BuildTime Errors